sorbet/sorbet/docs/internals.md

 Sorbet about DSLs they've written.
 This is why we've intentionally limited the power of Rewriter passes.

-Specfically, we artificially limit what code we call from Rewriter passes.
+Specifically, we artificially limit what code we call from Rewriter passes.
 Sometimes it would be convenient to call into other phases of Sorbet (like resolver or infer), but instead we've reimplemented functionality in the Rewriter pass.
 This keeps the surface area of the API we'd have to present to